- Where – fly to Berlin Schoenfeld then train into the city centre. Freidrichshein and Kreuzberg are highly recommended.

 From Schoenfeld it is very easy to get everywhere in Berlin.
 The easiest route is to take the S45 to and from Ostbahnhof which takes 25 minutes and costs around €3 then from Ostbahnhof you can get a connecting train/bus/tram to anywhere.

 There is so much more to say about Berlin but the best way to experience it is to visit and have your own adventures.
-When you get there, I want you to go out for a walk with no intention and end up lost, stumbling across a seemingly secret bar along the Spree.
-I want you to court serendipity along an enchanted path and end up wherever she takes you.
+When you get there, go for a walk with no intention and end up lost, stumbling across a seemingly secret bar along the Spree.
+Court serendipity along an enchanted path and end up wherever she takes you.
 As with all frolics in enchanted forests, expect to meet creatures mythic and otherwise as you wend your way through the city scape.

 For those who like to have a bit of a plan I can highly recommend the following:

 - Alternative Berlin is the best place to go for tours and all sorts of interesting cultural and counter-cultural info.

 - To make your way through the 20th Century architecture you can try these maps